slow descent into madness quest for the perfect keyboard continues!

 There was one big problem after assembling it though.
 One key didn’t register keypresses :|

-I don’t know if Boardsource or USPS is to blame for it, but one of the keys' soldering didn’t make it through shipping and contact wasn’t happening.
+I don’t know if Boardsource or USPS is to blame for it, but one of the keys’ soldering didn’t make it through shipping and contact wasn’t happening.
 I asked for help in Boardsource’s Discord and got good advice which allowed me to fix it.
 The fix was to push hard with my thumb so that the current could go through… Soldering with my bare hands, if you will.
-That repair survived a good shake in the air, but I had to repeat the feat after changing the switch on that particular key.
+That repair survived a good shake in the air and then a couple of months, but eventually, I had to re-solder the switch properly (took 1 minute once I found a solder gun).

 Besides this one misfortune, everything was dandy and I never had nicer looking cables ✨